-You earn up to 1% back, which can be turned into cash or converted into vouchers worth even more.
+You earn a minimum of 1% back, which can be turned into cash or converted into vouchers worth even more.

 Cashback Plus is available across almost the full suite of accounts from both banks, bar under-18, corporate and business accounts.

-So if you're after a free account, then the Select Account is your best bet, while if you're happy to pay £10 or more a month for extras like Lovefilm subscriptions and European multi-trip travel insurance, then you might like to take a look at the Select Silver or Select Platinum accounts.
+So if you're after a free account, then the Select Account is your best bet, while if you're happy to pay £10 or more a month for extras like Taste Card membership and European multi-trip travel insurance, then you might like to take a look at the Select Silver or Select Platinum accounts.